-Peering over our dive boat, floating over Stingray City, off the coast of the Cayman Islands, I watched as dark shadows moved below.
+Peering over our dive boat, floating over Stingray City, a series of shallow sandbars found in the North Sound of Grand Cayman, Cayman Islands, I watched as dark shadows moved below.
 Giant gray tablecloths swooped under the boat.
 Yet, I had imagined the little stingrays you can touch at the aquarium.
-These were of another universe.
+These here in the islands were of another universe.

 The water ran cold down the back of my black neoprene wetsuit while hordes of the giant prehistoric-looking stingrays soared through the water all around me, looking for bloody bits of squid and octopus.